MediaComem/comem-archioweb/guides/install-mongodb.md

 2019-09-25T... [initandlisten] **          is unrestricted.
 2019-09-25T... [initandlisten] ...
 2019-09-25T... [initandlisten] Listening on 127.0.0.1
-2019-09-25T... [initandlisten] `waiting for connections on port 27017` 2019-09-25T... [initandlisten] ...
+2019-09-25T... [initandlisten] waiting for connections on port 27017 2019-09-25T... [initandlisten] ...
 ```

+The warnings shown above are expected with the default configuration.

-You will know it's working if it says that it's **waiting for connections on
+You will know it's working if it says that it's **waiting for connections** on
-port 27017** (the default port for MongoDB).
-You now have a running MongoDB
+port 27017 (the default port for MongoDB).
+This may not be the last line of the
+log.

-server that **will accept connections from clients**.
+You now have a running MongoDB server that **will accept connections from
+clients**.